 ‘Sampaolillo’, as this fiery duo are commonly called, went on to win two consecutive Copa América titles, doing so with beautiful football and captivating the entire world with their passionate positional play.
 Consequently, the duo were hired by Sevilla, a team which had been highly successful under the reign of Unai Emery.
 Sampaolillo hit the peak of their success and popularity when they handed Real Madrid their first lost in 40 matches in January 2017.

-As many have pointed out, many of Lillo’s signature tactics can be seen in Sevilla’s play, and although he is the first assistant, he has been given just as much credit for the team’s brilliant expression of footballing tactics.
+As many have pointed out, many of Lillo’s signature tactics were seen in Sevilla’s play, and although he was the first assistant, he was given just as much credit for the team’s expression of footballing tactics.

 Just like Lillo’s triumphant moment arrived, Goodyear would have his redemption.
 In 1898, almost four decades after the death of Charles, a man by the name of Frank Seiberling founded Goodyear Tire & Rubber Company.
 Seiberling had no connection to Goodyear but simply wanted to pay homage to the man who had changed our lives so profoundly.
 To this day, Goodyear is a common household brand and his legacy will live on forever.

 It’s difficult to say what Lillo’s legacy will be after he steps away from the game.
 Yes, he hasn’t won very many titles, he’s faced relegation more times than most managers, he’s been fired on several occasions, and he’s won only about a third of his matches, but is this how people should be remembered?
 Do our words and actions stand for nothing?
 Shouldn’t our success be measured by more than just numbers?